NREL/HPC/docs/Documentation/Development/Jupyter/index.md

 ### **Kernel**

 Kernels define the Python environments used by your notebooks.
-Derived from ipykernel, a predecessor project to Jupyte.
-You may see Jupyter kernels referred to as "ipykernels".
+Derived from ipykernel, a predecessor project to Jupyter, and you may see Jupyter kernels referred to as "ipykernels".
 Custom kernels require the "ipykernel" package installed in your Jupyter conda environment.

 More on kernels later.